ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Repair files that have changed by overwriting them with a pristine, original version.
 Delete any files that don’t belong easily within the Wordfence interface.
 * Checks your site for known security vulnerabilities and alerts you to any issues.
 Also alerts you to potential security issues when a plugin has been closed or abandoned.
 * Checks your content safety by scanning file contents, posts and comments for dangerous URLs and suspicious content.
-* [Premium] Checks to see if your site or IP have been blacklisted for malicious activity, generating spam or other security issue.
+* [Premium] Checks to see if your site or IP have been blocklisted for malicious activity, generating spam or other security issue.

 #### LOGIN SECURITY
 * Two-factor authentication (2FA), one of the most secure forms of remote system authentication available via any TOTP-based authenticator app or service.